 The Indigenous Contemporary Art Intensive, composed of Alanna Edwards, Naomi Kennedy, Avishka Lakwijaya, Atheana Picha, and Kelsey Sparrow, was a summer pilot program engaging emerging artists with mentoring artists.
-They grew their practices as artists and as cultural workers, informed future Gallery initiatives, and created video artworks for Surrey Art Gallery’s UrbanScreen.
+They grew their practices as artists and as cultural workers, informed future Surrey Art Gallery initiatives, and created video artworks for Surrey Art Gallery’s UrbanScreen.

 Ruth Scheuing's residency and exhibition project Silkroads examined the myths and metaphors of the Silk Road.
 Working with digital maps and images, ancient textile patterns, and a programmable jacquard loom, Scheuing created intricately designed woven blankets.
-Visitors were invited to drop by and converse with the artist.
+Visitors were invited to drop by and talk with the artist.

 2008 – 2009